lu876/TTR/README.md

 # TTR: Test-Time Reasoning for Robust CLIP Zero-Shot Classification

 Welcome!
-This is the official implementation for our ICCV 2025 paper on enhancing robustness in CLIP-based zero-shot classification through Test-Time Reasoning (TTR).
+This is the official implementation of our ICCV 2025 paper, "Enhancing Robustness in CLIP-Based Zero-Shot Classification via Test-Time Reasoning (TTR)."

+**TL;DR**: We observe that CLIP makes accurate predictions in settings free of spurious features; CLIP model learned semantically meaningful representations.
+Motivated by those, we propose Test-Time Reasoning (TTR)—a simple yet effective method that improves robustness by identifying and removing irrelevant (spurious) features at inference time.
+TTR requires no additional training or spurious feature annotations and significantly enhances model robustness in zero-shot classification.

 ---